rimarin/rimarin/README.md

 #### Projects

-- **Towards an Optimal Physical Layout for Efficient Query Processing** (ongoing): implemented several multi-dimensional data structures (FixedGrid, kd-tree, QuadTree, STRTree, Hilbert Curve).
-Applied data partitioning in Parquet based on these structures.
+- **Towards an Optimal Physical Layout for Efficient Query Processing** (ongoing): implemented several multi-dimensional data structures (FixedGrid, kd-tree, QuadTree, STRTree, Hilbert Curve).Applied data partitioning based on these structures, using C++ Arrow APIs and Parquet.
 Benchmarked range queries across different datasets, workloads and partition size.

 - **Query Rewrite Optimization for NebulaStream**: contributed to the query optimizer of [NebulaStream](https://github.com/nebulastream), an open source stream processing system for IoT, written in C++.
 Implemented query re-write rules from a proposed catalogue with tests validating the correctness.
 Performed experiments and evaluated the performance impact of new re-write rules.